shopsys/shopsys/docs/frontend/lazyload.md

 # Lazyload
 Lazyload for images and iframes are implemented with [Minilazyload library](https://www.npmjs.com/package/minilazyload).

-All images are lazy loaded as default.
+All images are lazy loaded by default.
 Default selector for lazyload is [loading=lazy].
 Native lazy load is overrided - we are waiting for bigger browser support.

 ## Disable lazyload